door2door-io/door2door-sdk-iOS-deprecated/README.md

 **Embeded Frameworks**
 ![Embed Frameworks](Documentation/img/Embed-Frameworks.png)

 In your ``Build Settings`` add (create by using the + symbol on top) a set of user-defined variables like this and name them ``FRAMEWORK_PATH_MAPPING`` like in the example beneath.
-On the right side the given build configurations can be used to do your mapping: ``Release`` and ``Debug``
+On the right side the given build configurations can be used to do your mapping: ``Release`` and ``Debug``.

 **Framework Path Mapping**
 ![Target Dependecy](Documentation/img/Mapping.png)
 The right side shows your ``build configurations``.
-You need to map them one by one to the predifined ones by the SDK.
+You need to map them one by one to the predefined ones used by the SDK.

-This step is needed if your environment variables are not using the xcode defaults but we recommend this step.
-If you ran your project in Xcode's predifined settings, nothing is needed. *NOTE:* If you have multiple separate targets you need to specify these settings on a per target level.
+This step is needed if your environment variables are not using the Xcode defaults but we recommend this step.
+If you ran your project in Xcode's predefined settings, nothing is needed. *NOTE:* If you have multiple separate targets you need to specify these settings on a per target level.

-Once this is done, you neet to add the following variable to do the mapping: ``Framework Search Path`` and add following entry:
+Once this is done, you neet to add the following variable to do the mapping: ``Framework Search Path``, and add the following entry:

 Set: ``$(BUILD_DIR)/$(FRAMEWORK_PATH_MAPPING)$(EFFECTIVE_PLATFORM_NAME)``

-Now go to your ``ApplicationDelegate`` and add the module import statement ``import D2DEventCollectionKit`` an thats it.
+Now go to your ``ApplicationDelegate`` and add the module import statement ``import D2DEventCollectionKit`` an that's it.

 **Happy integrating!**
 ## 3. Guide

-Ones you are done with the integration of the sdk with your most beloved dependecy manager its time to use the sdk.
+Ones you are done with the integration of the SDK with your most beloved dependency manager it's time to use the SDK.
 Setting it up is pretty easy.
-The same applies for the use of the sdk when using Objective-C. The ``D2DEventCollectionKitDemoObjc`` demo shows you the integration process for Objective-C.
+The same applies for the use of the SDK when using Objective-C. The ``D2DEventCollectionKitDemoObjc`` demo shows you the integration process for Objective-C.

 ###Setup